datalad/datalad-registry/README.md

 #### To run tests

-On Debian systems install necessary for Python PostgreSQL libs dependencies:
+On Debian systems, install the necessary dependencies for Python PostgreSQL libs:

     apt-get install postgresql-common libpq-dev